kammas/aws-playground/Notes on AC SAP/Notes.md

 PutItem overwrites the whole item (all attributes) with the new version being passed while UpdateItem will only Update the passed attributes<p>
 DYnamoDB allows both Replication and Sharding<p>
 Allows Batch Operations<p>
+Highly advised to offload large attribute values to S3
+I can use Atomic transactions using TransactWriteItems or TransactGet items and write or read ALL TOGETHER.
+Up to 25 items or 4MB, within same Region and same account<p>
+TTL helps automatically clean items that are useless after X time (e.g. sessions).
+Data are actually deleted after 48hrs with eventually consistency, may need to add filter expression in queries to not fetch these items, TTL attribute should be number in epoch time <p>
+Encryption in transit uses https, all table data at rest also encyrpted including DAX clusters using CMK owned by AWS (default) or managed by AWS (KMS option) - better for auditing to use KMS <p>
+Partition Key should not be encrypted to be discoverable If a user does not have access to the KMS key he can't decrypt the content of the attribute I can encrypt data before sending them to DynamoDB, using the KMS key To allow an EC2 instance to connect with DynamoDB without internet we are using a VPC endpoint (Gateway) - will modify route table
 ##  [Refresher] DynamoDB Operations, Consistency and Performance - PART1 (13:06)
 On demand capacity (expensive-flexible / good for new tables with unknown workload / unpredictable traffic / pay as you go)<p>
 Provisioned capacity (cheap-not flexible / good for predictable traffic / capacity requirements can be forecasted)<p>